earth-chris/elapid/docs/sdm/maxent.md

 ```

 `MaxentFeatureTransformer()` behaves like an sklearn `preprocessing` class.
 Use `features.fit(x_train)` to fit features, `features.transform(x_test)` to apply to new covariate data, or `features.fit_transform(x)` to fit features and return the transformed data.

-Setting the `is_features=True` flag is important here because, by default, the `MaxentModel()` class will automatically fit and apply feature tranformations

 ### Configuration